andyl/vagrant_base/README.md

 If you want to customize the Ansible provisioning process, copy the `ANSIBLE` directory to another directory (like `ansible`), then edit the `Vagrantfile` to change the `provisioning_path`.

-## Packaged Machines

-Find pre-packaged machine images on our [Vagrant Cloud][vgc]

-Machine Profiles:
-- `base` - the simplest base machine
-- `full` - has language runtimes and editors, databases and Docker support

-For each profile, we have two variants:
-- RAW MACHINES start with a blank machine and are provisioned at boot time.
-  Provisioning takes 5-20 mins.
-- PACKAGED MACHINES are pre-provisioned to download and run.
-Machine images are 1-3GB.
-Create new machines in about 90 seconds.

 ## How to create a new Packaged Machine